Lostmyname/pedant/checklist.md

 - [ ] No migrations will cause downtime
 - [ ] No performance degredation
 - [ ] If things go wrong you are going to know about
-- [ ] The ops team no about it if appriate
+- [ ] The ops team no about it if appropriate
 - [ ] Print house operations will not be affected